IHE/ITI.SeR/SeR.md

 #### 3.79.4.1 XACMLAuthorizationDecisionQuery Request

-This message enables the Authorization Decisions Verifier to query the Authorization Decisions Manager for authorizations.
+This message shall be used by the Authorization Decisions Verifier to query the Authorization Decisions Manager for Access Decisions.
 This message relies on the SAML v2.0 extension for XACML and uses the element `<XACMLAuthzDecisionQuery>` to convey the subject identifier and other query parameters.
-The Authorization Decisions Verifier can ask for authorization for many clinical data items in one query, so the Request message complies with the Multiple resource profile of XACML v2.0.
-Actors involved support XUA and use SAML identity assertions to identify entities (see ITI TF-1: 39.5 and ITI TF-1: 39.6).
+The Authorization Decisions Verifier may query Access Decisions for many clinical data items in one query, so the Request message complies with the multiple resource profile of XACML v2.0.
+Actors involved support XUA and use SAML identity assertions to identify entities (see [ITI TF-1: 39.5](#395-ser-security-considerations) and [ITI TF-1: 39.6](#396-ser-cross-profile-considerations)).
 SAML attribute elements shall be mapped into xacml-context attribute elements as defined in SAML 2.0 Profile of XACML v2.0 (Section 2).

 ##### 3.79.4.1.1 Trigger Events

-The Authorization Decisions Verifier sends this message when it needs to verify whether there is an Authorization to disclose specific clinical data items to an entity requesting them.
+The Authorization Decisions Verifier sends this message to request Access Decisions to disclose specific clinical data items to an Requester Entity.
 The trigger event is the actor grouped with the Authorization Decisions Verifier (e.g. an XDS Document Repository) receiving a request (e.g. a Retrieve Document Set Request message, see [ITI TF-2: 3.43.4.1](https://profiles.ihe.net/ITI/TF/Volume2/ITI-43.html#3.43.4.1)) and a Provide X-User Assertion [ITI-40] transaction from the client (e.g. an XDS Document Consumer) that identifies the specific Requester Entity within a SAML Assertion.

 ##### 3.79.4.1.2 Message Semantics